 Have you or someone you love been injured in a New Orleans bicycle accident?

 Unfortunately, defensive cycling techniques won’t prevent all collisions.
 Even if you practice these techniques, you may still be involved in a wreck due to a driver’s negligence.
 If you were injured in a bicycle accident in Louisiana, call today to schedule a free initial consultation with an accident attorney from Morris Bart, LLC.
 An attorney at Morris Bart experienced in bike accident law will assist you in the evaluation process.
 Initial consultations are FREE and we work on a contingency-fee basis.
-Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
-Call us at 800-537-8185 today.
+We have office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
+Call us today to discuss your case.

 to find a Morris Bart office near you.